shimulsa/sffoodtrucks/README.txt

 Technical Track: Full Stack
 --------------------------------
 Reasoning:
-I really enjoy working on services - it is gratifying to see millions of users hit a URL and have it power their core experiences.
-That said, a consumer experience can not be complete without a delightful front end.
-Keeping this in mind, I chose to opt for full stack in order to go through an exercise to deliver a good E2E user experience.
+I chose to opt for full stack in order to go through an exercise to deliver a good E2E user experience.
+I also used this as a learning opportunity to play around with technologies.I enjoy working on services - it is gratifying to see millions of users hit a URL and have it power their core experiences.
+I personally enjoy working on backend service-oriented systems more, but a consumer experience can not be complete without a delightful front end.
-I also used this as a learning opportunity to play around with technologies.

 Previous Experience:
-I have gained experience in development of front end as well as back end components.
+I have experience in development of front end as well as back end components as part of my current job.
-Front end experience - I worked on two internal websites, getting exposure to advanced MVC/HTML/JS/CSS concepts.
-Back end experience - I have experience standing up REST services in Azure as part of the Windows Phone Store Services team.

 --------------------------------
 Tools and Technologies - What and Why?
 - Languages: C#, JS, HTML, CSS, JSON